Why Your Ecommerce Site Speed Is Costing You Sales

 When a Performance Rebuild Makes Financial Sense

-The rough rule: if your store is doing more than €5,000/month and your mobile PageSpeed score is below 60, a performance rebuild will almost certainly pay for itself within 6 months from conversion gains alone.
+The rough rule: if your store is doing more than €5,000/month and your mobile PageSpeed score is below 60, a performance rebuild typically pays for itself within 6 months at this traffic level; this is a heuristic, not a guarantee.

 At €10,000/month with a typical pre-rebuild conversion rate improvement of 0.4–0.6 percentage points, the monthly uplift is €400–600.
 A rebuild cost of €3,000–5,000 is recovered in 6–10 months - before accounting for any improvement in organic search rankings from better Core Web Vitals scores.

-Stores above €20,000/month with poor performance scores are leaving substantial money on the table every month they delay.
+Stores above €20,000/month with poor performance scores have a meaningful unrealized conversion opportunity each month.
 The payback window is often under 3 months.

 To see exactly where your store stands, get a free website health report at webvise.io/wp-health-report.
 It analyses your Core Web Vitals, identifies your highest-impact performance issues, and gives you a clear picture of what a rebuild would actually change.
 No signup required.